Grabarz loses medal as he awaits silver

 "I must have a good rummage for it."

-Grabarz, 34, has been upgraded to silver along with Canada's Derek Drouin and Qatar's Mutaz Essa Barshim, nine years after the Games in London.
+American Erik Kynard will now get gold, while Grabarz, 34, has been upgraded to silver along with Canada's Derek Drouin and Qatar's Mutaz Essa Barshim - nine years after the Games in London.

 He says he will have to put it in writing to the IOC that if he does find the medal, they can have it back.

-"I've got to keep it secure at all times - and between safe places and moving about I literally have not been able to come across it," he told BBC Look East.
+"I've got to keep it secure at all times - and between safe places and moving about I literally have not been able to come across it," Grabarz told BBC Look East.

 "I think already there's probably some frantic emails going around saying 'he can't find it'."